-"Imagining Rome: Art Studio and Creative Writing Workshop in Italy" is a Cornell University summer study abroad program.
-It designed for both Cornell students and students of other institutions, at any level of expertise, interested in studying either writing or drawing (or other forms of art, such as collage) at Cornell's teaching facility in the historic city center of Rome.
+Imagining Rome: Art Studio and Creative Writing Workshops in Italy is a Cornell University summer study abroad program.
+It is designed for both Cornell students and students of other institutions, at any level of expertise, interested in studying writing or studio art at Cornell's teaching facility in the historic city center of Rome.

 Because the Rome creative writing and art courses are already approved as courses that may count towards graduation (they are listed in the Courses of Study online catalogue), the courses automatically will count towards the 120 credits that Cornell undergraduate students must earn for graduation.
 Depending on a student's college and major, the courses may also fulfill requirements for electives, distribution requirements, the major, or a minor in creative writing, English, or fine arts.
 Like other Cornell Summer Session courses, the Imagining Rome courses are semester-length courses compressed into a short summer term.

 Cornell undergraduates should consult with their academic advisors before choosing classes in the Rome program.
 Undergraduates from other colleges and universities should discuss the courses and the program with their own academic advisors to discover how the Cornell transfer credits might be counted.
 Graduate students should consult with their special committee chairs or thesis advisors.